 Children sometimes have difficulty letting go of their parent at arrival.
 This is typical behavior which, over time, should decrease as they become more secure in their new environment.
 Here are a few suggestions to help ease separation:

 - Allow adequate time in the morning for arrival adjustment before needing to leave for work.

-- While traveling, talk to your child about going to "Blue Door," who will be there, etc. This prepares your child for what will occur.
+- While traveling, talk to your child about going to "Blue Door," or preschool room, who will be there, etc. This prepares your child for what will occur.
 When you are rushed, children feel hurried and anxious.

 - When you arrive, help your child get "settled in" by becoming involved in play.

 - Once your child is playing comfortably, tell your child it's time for you to go.
 (You might also try a two-minute warning ahead of time.)
 Please, do not "sneak out".
 Children are establishing their sense of trust and need to see you go and see you return at the end of the day.